andapra/QC_ARCGIS/Readme.md

 To use script uat_arcgis_enterprise_scenario.py
+Please run in the window resolution at the minium 1080p.
+This chrome version build is 116.0.5845.97
 1. create new conda-python environment
 2. activate the new environment
 3. install library selenium and requests